 A visit to Pike Place Market is a Seattle tradition.
-It is probably best known for the Seattle fish market and their famous fishmongers throwing fish in Seattle.
+It is probably best known for the Seattle fish market and its famous fishmongers throwing fish in Seattle.

-Pike Place Market Starbucks – The World’s First Starbucks
+Pike Place Market Starbucks is the world’s first Starbucks

 |TOUR||# OF STOPS||FEATURED FOODS|

 Fresh biscuits, real Italian gelato Greek Yogurt, Mexican street tacos, smoked salmon, chowder, truffles, hand-crafted Bavarian meats, and salmon burger

 |Chef-Guided Food Tour||10||Family Friendly Tour|